About the Program

 The rheumatology training program is located at The Ohio State University Wexner Medical Center, which includes:

-Pediatric rheumatology training is provided at Nationwide Children's Hospital, a 313-bed pediatric hospitals located three miles from OSU.
-Approximately 1,500 clinic visits are conducted each year at the Davis Medical Research Center.
+Pediatric rheumatology training is provided at Nationwide Children's Hospital, the second-largest children's hospital in America, located three miles from Ohio State.
+Approximately 1,500 clinic visits are conducted each year at the Davis Outpatient Care.

 Research opportunities are offered in both clinical and basic science settings.
 Active graduate and postdoctoral programs complement the rheumatology training research experience.
 Faculty members supervise these basic science laboratories and the clinical pharmaceutical studies in the outpatient clinic.